shantanuspark/AINltkAndSonification/README.md

 I.	Program Execution

 1. Sonify temperature data –
 a.
-Execute file SHANTANU_temperatureMusic.py in the JEM editor
+Execute file SHANTANU_temperatureMusic.py in the JEM editor<br />
 b.
 Execute file temperaturePlot.py to get the line plot, output is as below:
 <img src = "https://github.com/shantanuspark/AINltkAndSonification/blob/master/output_images/temperaturePlot.png" />

-Have plotted data only of first four years,  but we can see the pattern (mountains-valleys) in the plot, same is evident in the music as well, high pitched notes followed by low pitched followed again by high pitched notes.
+Plotted only the first four year's temperature data,  but we can see the pattern (mountains-valleys) in the plot, same is evident in the music as well, high pitched notes followed by low pitched followed again by high pitched notes.
 2. Sonify grayscale image –
 a.
 Execute file SHANTANU_grayScaleSonify.py in the JEM editor